Skip to Content

 Prof. Cardoso:

 The two proposals reflect a patchy knowledge of the underlying processes.
 Their cornerstone is the presence of aggregated α-synuclein as demonstrated by the SAA (α-synuclein aggregation assay).
 There is growing evidence that α-synuclein is not fundamental for the development of PD.
 For instance, many patients with PD do not have α-synuclein either as assessed by SAA or even post-mortem studies.
 This is particularly true of carriers of LRRK2 mutations, a common genetic defect.
 Other proteins, not included in both studies, play a major role in the pathogenesis of PD.
 One good example is tau.
 A second common problem is the use of some genetic mutations in the proposals of classification and staging.
 They ignore that there are certainly many other mutations involved in the complex genetics of PD.
 There are also data showing that one given mutation can have opposite effects (protective versus toxic) depending on the ethnicity of the individual.
 The proposal of staging aspires to be based on biology.
 A mandatory requirement of a staging anchor is its correlation with the progression of the condition.
-Unfortunately, the anchors used by the authors, genetic mutations and SAA positivity, do not charge throughout the course of PD.
+Unfortunately, the anchors used by the authors, genetic mutations and SAA positivity, do not change throughout the course of PD.
 Just this finding completely invalidates the proposal as a staging.
 At the end of the day, the only variable that correlates with the progression is the MDS-UPDRS.
 We are back, then, to where we have been for the many past years.
 It must be mentioned that the staging proposal does not provide any definition of the clinical features to be used as milestones.
 Finally, the staging proposal simply erases the concept of PD, attempting to replace it with the so-called ‘neuronal α-synuclein degeneration’ (NSD).
 The issue here is not a possible disregard for history.
 NSD is a hodgepodge of clinical features with courses radically different.
 A patient with idiopathic REM sleep behavior disorder may remain decades without any other clinical feature.
 In contrast, an unfortunate individual with dementia with Lewy bodies (DLB) will certainly have a rapid and dramatic progression with a significantly shortened life expectancy.
 Yet, these so dissimilar patients are placed under the same NSD umbrella.
 More than a historical anathema, this is a great disservice for patients.
 Finally, the oncologists have always kept in mind the need to create classification and staging schema that are accessible at all the corners of the world.
 Putting aside the shortcomings I have discussed, the two proposals in PD are based on markers available to a small proportion of individuals.
 If they triumph, they will generate a huge crowd left out of them.

 Prof. Bloem and Dr. Darweesh: